Decoding Equilibrium and Dynamical Criticality in the 2D Topological Order: Abstract

 \section{Abstract}

-Unifying equilibrium criticality and dynamical quantum phase transitions (DQPTs) under complex driving fields remains a profound challenge.
+Analytically connecting equilibrium criticality and dynamical quantum phase transitions (DQPTs) under complex driving fields remains a significant challenge, primarily due to the combinatorial complexity of non-local long-range entanglement.
 Here, we decode this connection in the 2D strongly interacting Wen-plaquette model.
 By mapping its anyonic excitations to 1D effective dissipative channels, we reveal that microscopic single-particle fidelity zeros exactly reconstruct the macroscopic equilibrium topological phase boundaries.
-Beyond equilibrium, we demonstrate that during non-unitary quench dynamics, these very same static singularities enforce an absolute momentum-space exclusion against dynamical Fisher zeros.
-Furthermore, a newly identified dissipation-phase racing mechanism prematurely depletes the decaying mode, fundamentally annihilating DQPTs and generating topologically trivial steady states.
-Our results establish exact microscopic static singularities as the universal decoder for macroscopic non-unitary topological dynamics.
+Beyond equilibrium, we demonstrate that during non-unitary quench dynamics, these very same static singularities enforce a momentum-space exclusion against dynamical Fisher zeros.
+Furthermore, a newly identified dissipation-phase racing mechanism prematurely depletes the decaying mode, suppressing DQPTs and generating topologically trivial steady states.
+Our results establish exact microscopic static singularities as an analytical decoder for macroscopic non-unitary topological dynamics involving discrete symmetry breaking.